Narcissuscyn/narcissuscyn.github.io/_posts/2018-08-12-Neural_Motifs_Scene_Graph_Pasing_With_Global_Context.md

    - `object layouts` can provide sufficient context for captioning COCO images [52, 28]

 2. structured model

    - `Deep sequential models` have demonstrated strong performance for tasks such as captioning [4, 9, 45, 18] and visual question answering [1, 37, 53, 12, 8],`multilabel classification` [46]
    - `graph linearization` for object detections [52], language parsing [44], generating text from abstract meaning graphs [21]
-   - RNNs provide effective context for consecutive detection predictions.
+   - `our`:RNNs provide effective context for consecutive detection predictions.

 3. Scene Graph Methods